sb-config

 --live-data-client-classpath

-option below for LiveView client development. -
+option below for LiveView client development. --env

-(Linux, macOS, and Windows) -
+(Linux, macOS, and Windows)-

 Returns, but does not execute, the commands to set environment variables for running StreamBase utilities at the command prompt.
 With macOS and Linux shells, use the output of sb-config